Nagim123/text-detoxification/README.md

 * --plot_losses : Plot average training and validation losses obtained during training by me.
 (Do not work for T5 model!)
 * --model_name: Name of model (lstm, ae_lstm, transformer, T5)
 <br/>
-Save figures in *text-detoxification/reports/figures* as .png files.
+Saves figures in *text-detoxification/reports/figures* as .png files.